Rocaltrol (Calcitriol)

 Driving and Operating Machinery

-Your ability to drive a car or operate machinery will not normally be affected by Rocaltrol.
+Your ability to drive or operate machinery should not be impaired by Rocaltrol.

 Storage